 Avgolemono, Ahv-goh-LEM-moh-noh, (the letter G is silent), is a classic Greek soup made from broth (traditionally chicken broth), egg yolks, and lemon juice.
 Translated from Greek, avgolemono literally means egg and lemon.

 To make this light and lemony avgolemono, you slowly pour hot broth into the whisked egg yolks and lemon, and gently stir that back into the soup.
-With continuous stirring over low heat, slowly and surely the egg yolks thicken the broth in the most divine way.
+Switch the whisk out for a wooden spoon and continuously stir over low heat, and slowly and surely the egg yolks thicken the broth in the most divine way.

 The sour lemon cuts the richness of the egg, transforming a simple broth with veggies and pasta into silken rich yet light soup.
-For this vegetarian rendition, we use vegetable broth, and skip the chicken!
+For this vegetarian rendition, we use vegetable broth instead of the usual chicken broth!

-Hanging here in Southern Baja, lemons and limes are falling off the trees in our rental house back yard.
-Yeah, don’t feel sorry for me.
-Think of the lemons that inspired this golden soup with a sounds-Greek-to-me name.
+In January, Iemons and limes are falling off the trees in Baja Mexico.
+Some of those lemons inspired this golden soup with a sounds-Greek-to-me name.

 Vegetarian Greek Lemon Egg Soup with Orzo recipe details:

-- Avgolemono can be soup or sauce–same ingredients, but with less broth in the sauce–1 cup broth vs. 6 cups.
+- Avgolemono can be soup or sauce–same ingredients.
+The sauce is made with less broth –1 cup broth vs. 6 cups broth for this soup.
 Rich non-dairy avgolemono sauce draped over roasted veggies–to die for!

 - Your soup should have a silky consistency.
 Once the eggs have been tempered into the broth, finish the soup using a wooden spoon and over medium-low heat.
 If cooked over too-high heat, you will end up with grainy pieces of egg suspended in a delicious vegetable broth.
 DO NOT BOIL!